Published on Oct 08, 2021

 Hence, you need to help your child with their goal by managing goals in the most manageable way.
 For that, you can break your child's goals into smaller goals.
 By breaking goals into smaller goals will help children to achieve their goals faster.

 For instance, if your child wants to improve their school performance and set goals to get A in all their subjects.
 Then you can set smaller goals like improving scores in the subjects they find more challenging, performing tests regularly, limiting their screen time, and so on.

 Set Study Spot For Your Kids

 If you allow your teen, they can study anywhere they like.
 They can even complete their homework in front of their screen.
-But have you wonder how effective it is to work-study in front of a screen or around noises.
-Will, it helps to improve their school performance?
+But have you ever wondered how effective it is to work-study in front of a screen or around noises?
+Will it help to improve their school performance?